-With the "Power of Sultan" module, the players are given the option of acquiring building counters when it is not their turn.
-The type of building which can be obtained is determined by the tile.
+With the "Power of Sultan" module, the players are given the option POWER OF SULTAN of acquiring building counters when it is not their turn.
+The type of building which can be obtained is determined by the die.

 - 8 sultan cards

 - 8 marker cubes

-- 6 extra tiles with the symbols of the 6 building types
+- 1 building die with the symbols of the 6 building types

 - 6 overview cards

 Once the money cards from the base game have been divided into five stacks, 3 sultan cards are shuffled into the 1st pile, 2 into the 2nd, and 3 into the 3rd pile.
-The extra tiles are shuffled and placed face down next to the building market.
-The marker cubes are placed next to them.
+The marker cubes and die are placed next to to the building market.
 Each player is given one overview card.